ibm-cloud-architecture/tabular-terraform/docs/terraform.md

 # Transform tabularized Terraform data into Terraform resources

-## Deploying VPC Infrastructure using Terraform

-## Modify sample Terraform data
+## Install Terraform-related files

 1. [Download and install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 2. [Download IBM Cloud provider plugin for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm/releases)
 3. Unzip the provider release archive and move the plugins binary into the Terraform plugins directory for the platform.
 4. [Download tabular-terraform](/releases/releases.md)
 5. Unzip the tabular-terraform release archive into a location as desired.

+## Customize tabular-terraform data

-6. Modify vars spreadsheet as desired including:
+1. Modify vars spreadsheet as desired including:
     - vpc-name
     - resource-group
     - cis-resource-group
     - domain
     - cis-instance-name
-7. Modify other spreadsheets as desired.
+2. Modify other spreadsheets as desired.

+## Execute with Terraform

-8. Execute the tabular-terraform transform executable with your input data folder and output resources folder:
+1. Execute the tabular-terraform transform executable with your input data folder and output resources folder:
     - bin/transform -o resources data
-9. Execute Terraform in your resources folder:
+2. Execute Terraform in your resources folder:
     - terraform fmt
     - terraform init
     - terraform plan